jmabuin/matrix-market-suite/README.md

 * **CreateDenseMatrixSymmetric** - creates a dense symmetric matrix
 * **CreateDenseMatrixSymmetricRowLine** - creates a dense symmetric matrix where each line in the output file is a matrix row
 * **CreateDenseVector** - creates a dense vector
+* **CreateDenseMatrixGeneral** - creates a dense general matrix
+* **CreateDenseMatrixGeneralRowLine** - creates a dense general matrix where each line represents a matrix row

 ## Basic operations
 * **DMxV** - Dense matrix dot vector operation
+* **DMxDM** - Dense matrix dot dense matrix operation
+* **LUDecomposition** - LU factorization of a matrix using partial pivoting

 ## Solvers
 * **ConjugateGradient** - Solves a system by using the conjugate gradient method

 # 4. Versions
 ## 4.1.
 MPI version
 This version is a parallel implementation of the methods from **Matrix Market Suite** that allows parallelization.
-Nowadays, thse methods are:
+Nowadays, these methods are:

 * **DMxV**
 * **ConjugateGradient**

+The **DMxDM** is not yet implemented with MPI.

 ### 4.1.2.
 Build MPI version
 To build the parallel MPI version, the user has to enter the MPI directory and run: